Barcelona Tickets

 Mountain Range

 October's not too cold, not too hot weather makes it the ideal time to make Barcelona’s number one day trip to the sacred Montserrat abbey and mountain.
-Home of the famous Black Madonna statue, as well as the angelic voices of L’Escolania Boys’ Choir, this abbey church has much for you to see and learn about.
+Home to the famous Black Madonna statue, as well as the angelic voices of L’Escolania Boys’ Choir, this abbey church, has much for you to see and learn about.

 Monsterrat Day Trip